26 Famous Italian Beverages

 Ingredients and Preparation

-Types of Italian Drinks
+Classifications of Italian Beverages

 Italian beverages are renowned for their variety and depth, encompassing espresso-based coffees, celebrated for their intricate preparation methods, and a wide array of alcoholic drinks such as wines, grappa, and limoncello, which are central to the country’s culinary heritage.